Line Dance - the Love Patchwork & Quilting cover quilt

 A piece of gift wrap is obviously one continuous design, but that doesn't always work so well for a quilt, so I knew I needed to make this a block-based pattern somehow.
 I played around with various intertwining lines in a single block that would connect to the next block until it did what I wanted it to do.

-The Line Dance quilt pattern is made up of two mirror-image blocks that simply get repeated and turned a half turn to make up all the twists and turns.
+The Line Dance quilt pattern is made up of two mirror-image blocks that simply get repeated and rotated a half turn to make up all the twists and turns.
 It's important to keep track of where each colour goes, but otherwise it turned out to be quite a simple way to make something look rather complicated.

 Prickly Pear Fabric by Figo